Bardolph-Automation-Inc/bardolph/articles/intro.md

 a script to cleanly rotate through the entire 360° range of hues using a specified number of steps.

-For example, consider cycling through 3 colors.
-In this case, the hue settings will be 0, 120, and 240.
+For example, consider a loop where the hue goes from 0 to 360, stepping throough 5 colors.
+In this case, the hue settings will be 0, 72, 144, 216, and 288.
 The code for this is:
 ```
-repeat 3 with _hue cycle begin
+repeat 5 with _hue cycle begin
   # Use _hue.
 end
 ```
-Note that the increment in this case is 360 / 3 = 120.
-If that increment were again added, the hue would equal 360 and become zero.
-By starting the loop at 0 again, the script effectively continues the cycle.
+Note that the increment in this case is 360 / 5 = 72.
+If that increment were again added, the hue would reach 360 and become zero.
+Instead, the loop starts at 0 again, and the script effectively continues the cycle.

 That scenario, where the hue cycles infinitely with values between 0 and 360, can be coded with:
 ```
 repeat
-    repeat 3 with _hue cycle begin
+    repeat 5 with _hue cycle begin
         hue _hue
         set all
     end